The big money is calling a halt to the surge in stock prices.

-David Joy, chief market strategist of Columbia Management Investment Advisers, one of the largest U.S. fund managers with more than $350 billion under management, has been cutting equity exposure over the past three months.
+David Joy, chief market strategist of Columbia Management Investment Advisers, one of the largest U.S. fund managers with over $350 billion under management, has been cutting equity exposure over the past three months.

 Joy said he started the year with a modest overweight in equities, but has cut that to neutral.
 That was partly a response to the impending end of the Fed's stimulus program, and partly due to the potential for disruption in the energy markets, he said.

-How the markets will react to the end of the Federal Reserve's massive $600 billion stimulus at the end of June is a wild card.
+How the markets will react to the end of the Federal Reserve's massive $600 billion stimulus at the close at the end of June is a wild card.

 As we get a little closer to the end I think you could start to see the equity market's volatility start to increase, Joy said.

-(Reporting by Edward Krudy and Rodrigo Campos; Editing by Andrew Hay and Maureen Bavdek)
+(Reporting by Edward Krudy and Rodrigo Campos; Editing by Andrew Hay)